MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-properties.md

 - `enablePageSelection`

-  - Enable dashoard page selection in the TOC panel.
+  - Enable dashboard page selection in the TOC panel.
   - Default value: `false`.
+  - **Note:** This property is deprecated.
+Use `pageSelectionMode` instead for more granular control over page selection behavior.

 - `disableGroupSelection`